Home

 Jacob's Mistake - According to the Scriptures?

-And although Jacob had the right to leave and make his own way, the way that he'd left Laban's household, would lead to him making a crucial mistake.
-Up to this point Jacob had done and made all the right moves during this twenty year ordeal with Laban.
-But by him not telling Laban that he was leaving, the Scriptures tell us he was deceitful in that regard (more on this in the next article).
-Be that as it may, Jacob fled with all that he had, and after he'd crossed the river, he headed for the hill country of Gilead.
+Now personally I believe that Jacob had every right to leave, and make his own way in the world.
+But it was the way that he'd left Laban's household, that would lead to him making a crucial mistake?
+For I want you to know -- that up to this point, Jacob had done and made all the right moves, during this 20 year ordeal with Laban.
+But by him not telling Laban that he was leaving, the Scared Record tell us he was deceitful in that regard (more on this in the next article).

 In the next Bible Study Online Article: